Chicago Architecture is one of a kind!

 As in most large and architecturally interesting cities in America, Chicago has it share of Mid-Century Modern homes and many such as these well loved homes, have unique features.
 My favorite source of Mid-Century Modern homes was in the Beverly neighborhood, as you can see here.

 I hope you have enjoyed this mini-tour of Chicago architecture and feel I have represented the personality of this great city.
-These hand-crafted original portraits that capture the special memories of each of these homes are now proudly on display inside these lovely Chicago houses.
+Most of these hand-crafted original portraits that capture the special memories of each homes are now proudly on display inside these lovely Chicago houses.
 If you would like me to create a special painting of your Chicago home, just get in touch!

 Feel free to check out my galleries of different architectural styles around the USA.